High five from ASTEP: Three validated planets and two eclipsing binaries in a diverse set of long-period candidates: TESS target pixel file figures

 \section{TESS target pixel file figures}

 Given TESS's relatively large plate scale (21$\arcsec$ per pixel), the photometric aperture used to extract lightcurves often includes multiple Gaia sources, especially in dense stellar fields.
-To further assess potential contamination and verify the location of the transit source, we analyzed the TESS target pixel files using the \texttt{tpfplotter} tool \citep{aller2020planetary}.
+To further assess potential contamination and verify the location of the transit source, we analysed the TESS target pixel files using the \texttt{tpfplotter} tool \citep{aller2020planetary}.

 \texttt{tpfplotter} overlays Gaia DR2 sources onto the calibrated TESS pixel images, providing a visual representation of the stellar environment.
 This allows for direct identification of any nearby sources falling within or near the TESS aperture.
 In addition, the tool marks the optimal photometric aperture used by the TESS pipeline and annotates the magnitude difference ($\Delta m$) of nearby stars relative to the target.
 For all five targets, the analyses shown in Fig.~\ref{fig:tess_pix} confirm that the TESS photometric aperture is minimally affected by nearby sources.
 This analysis is essential to ensure that the observed transits are indeed associated with the intended host stars and not with nearby eclipsing binaries or background objects.